mickfuzz/phd4/_posts/thesis_chapters/2025-3-1-Introduction.md

 <!-- DEVELOP HOW?
 instrumental agency, relational agency and authorial agency. - use quick examples like, overcoming technical barriers could be instrumenatl agency, etc  -->

+**High level overview of why not constructionism?:** Given that Papert, etc why not constructionism as a theoretical framework?
+I contend that there are useful tools in socio-cultural CHAT approaches that can enrich studies in this area.
+Additionally, in Chapter x I explore important limitations in constructionism that activity theory approaches can address.

 In addition, due to value of and importance of participants home use of technologies and experiences of learning, it is useful to adopt a research process in which involves participants in the evolving learning design then are engaging with and in turn the overall direction of the research process.
 This study outlines ways in which working with participants has yielded important contributions of novel ideas.
 To achieve this, I have supplemented the use of activity theory with the use of design based research (DBR) techniques.